Thursday, 30 April 2026

 Is it too small a thing?
 (Numbers 16)

-In this chapter, two groups of people rise up against the leadership of Moses and Aaron.
+Two groups of people rise up against the leadership of Moses and Aaron.
 They were Korah, who was a Levite, but not a priest, and Dathan, Abiram and On who were from the tribe of Reuben.
-Along with them came two hundred and fifty community leaders.
-They complained against Moses and Aaron, ‘You have gone too far!
+Along with them come two hundred and fifty community leaders.
+They complain against Moses and Aaron, ‘You have gone too far!
 For all in this congregation are holy, every one of them, and the LORD is among them.
 Why then do you exalt yourselves above the assembly of the LORD?’
 When Moses heard it he fell on his face (3-4).

 Moses looks at that privileged south-sider, Korah, and asks, ‘is it too small a thing for you that the God of Israel has separated you from the congregation of Israel, to bring you near to himself, to do service in the tabernacle of the Lord and to minster to them, and that he has brought you near him … and you would seek the priesthood also?’
 (9-10).
 Korah mightn’t have been among the priests, but he had been given the wonderful privilege of ministering in the tabernacle and to God’s people.